 Chicago’s Day of the Dead celebration is unique in that it isn’t set up on a street packed with floats, costumes, food, and dancers but at The National Museum of Mexican Art.
 Given the venue, Day of the Dead Xicágo is one of the country’s more educational options for celebrating Día de Los Muertos, with a fully immersive experience.
 The area surrounding the museum will feature displays that visually tell the holiday’s history, and the museum itself will be illuminated with projections of departed loved ones.
 The nearby Harrison Park soccer field will be transformed into a plaza filled with altars, which visitors are encouraged to decorate and bring to the festivities.
 Live performances, art activities, and face painting will also be offered.

-Unsurprisingly, San Diego is deeply rooted in Mexican culture.
-Given it’s close proximity to the Mexican border, this might be the most authentic Día de Los Muertos celebration in the US.
+Given San Diego’s close proximity to the Mexican border, this might be the most authentic Día de Los Muertos celebration in the US.
 Taking place in San Diego’s Old Town, the festival features student mariachi bands, Aztec dancers, traditional costumes, and an afternoon parade that really integrates the entire community.
 In addition to the festivities, there’s also a fascinating educational element.
 Consistent with the theme of family and tradition, a team of family history specialists will be on hand to help visitors trace their family histories and shed light on their ancestry.